-Now, numerous years later, we’ve finally come to a point where our kids are old enough to keep up with us and remember the trip, we have a little extra money set aside for traveling, passports are in hand.
+Now, numerous years later, we’ve finally come to a point where our kids are old enough to keep up with us and remember the trip, we have a little extra money set aside, passports are in hand.
 Airplane brawls be damned.
 The world is our oyster.
-We’re heading out, baby.
+We’re heading out baby.

 Except … we can’t decide where to go.
 No, seriously.
 There’s so many possibilities.
 I watch the Amazing Race.
 I want to scuba dive in the Maldives, roll cheese down a hill in Gloucestershire, and play roulette in Monte Carlo.
 So … many … choices.